top of page

 TIP 1: Know Your “Why” & Challenge Old Beliefs

-Consistency starts with understanding why you want to change—and questioning the beliefs that have held you back.
-Stop telling yourself, “I’m not disciplined,” “I always fall off,” or “I can never look as good as Suzie Q.” Beliefs are just stories we tell ourselves, and you have the power to rewrite them.
+Consistency starts with understanding why you want to change.
+Challenge the beliefs that have held you back.
+Stop telling yourself, “I’m not disciplined,” or “I can never look as good as Suzie Q.” Beliefs are just stories we tell ourselves, and you have the power to rewrite them.

 TIP 2: Build a New Identity